What is the Answer to a Multiplication Problem Called? A Deep Dive into Products, Factors, and More

 Q: Are there different ways to represent multiplication?

 A: Yes, besides the "x" symbol, a dot "." or parentheses can also indicate multiplication.
-For example, 2 x 3, 2 ⋅ 3, and (2)(3) all represent the same operation.
+Take this: 2 x 3, 2 ⋅ 3, and (2)(3) all represent the same operation.

 Q: What if I get a negative number in multiplication?